ArshadChowdhury/ArshadChowdhury/README.md

 <br />

-- 👯 I'm looking to work in exciting projects.
+- 👯 I'm looking to relocate to a place where I can grow professionally and find more rewarding opportunities.
 - 🔭 Currently I'm sharpening my problem solving skills, learning about smart contracts, blockchain, web3 & Angular.
 - 🌱 Diving deeper into Blockchain technology & Web3.
 - 💬 Ask me anything about software design, development, and programming in general!